-About the apples, this recipe renders them sweet and savory at the same time.
-It is the perfect taste of winter brightness.
+Apples are the perfect taste of winter brightness.
 Cooking brings out the apple's natural sweet flavor, and the searing adds savory umami flavor.
 With a bit of salt added, you are set with beautiful wedges of flavor bombs.

-To use the goat cheese, just separate off tiny chunks from your goat cheese log.
-Do not worry about the rustic shapes, as it all works for this salad.Goat cheese pairs perfectly with seared apples and cherry tomatoes.
-A match made in flavor heaven.Click To Tweet
+To use the goat cheese, pinch off tiny chunks from your goat cheese log.
+Do not worry about the rustic shapes, as it all works for this salad.

 Recipe for Seared Apple and Cherry Tomato Salad with Goat Cheese